tikv/rfcs/text/0113-keyspace-level-gc.md

       After supporting keyspace level GC, if props.min_ts > global GC safe point and props.min_ts > all keyspace level GC safe point will return false.
    3. In the global GC, assert( safe_point > 0 ) when new compaction filter.
       After supporting keyspace level GC, the assert condition is whether global GC safe point > 0 or any keyspace level GC safe point has been initialized.

+5. Data import and export
+   1. When using BR, CDC, Lightning, Dumpling to import and export data specified keyspace, you need to update the service safe point for the specified keyspace.
+When the task starts, When the task starts, it needs to get keyspace meta first to determine whether to execute the keyspace level gc logic.